gercunderscore4/CC1120/README.md

 ======

 C code to test the Texas Instruments CC1120 Transceiver.
-Designed to be compiled on CrossIDE for the P89LPC9351 at 7.373 MHz.
+Designed to be compiled for Arduino Uno.
 Perhaps this could be modified for compilation using gcc.